-Lactarius tabidus, also known as Birch Milkcap, is a small agaric with orange-brown cap, cinnamon gills that exudes white milk.
+Lactarius tabidus, also known as Birch Milkcap, is an inedible small agaric with an orange-brown cap, cinnamon gills that exudes white milk.
 It grows solitary or in scattered groups on soil under broad-leaf trees, favouring birch.

 convex, sometimes with a central umbo, that flattens with age.
 It varies between orange-brown and a dull chestnut in colour, and the surface is dry and matt.
-The margin is often has tiny lobes, and can be crimped or crisped.
+The margin often has tiny lobes and can be crimped or crisped.
 Gills at first ochraceous-buff, becoming pale cinnamon with a pinkish tinge, adnate or slightly decurrent, narrow and fairly crowded.
 Spores are cream coloured.
 Stem